What is the Current Ratio?

 The Current Ratio Compares Debt to Assets

-The current ratio is the relationship between the liabilities a business owes and the assets it can use to meet those liabilities.
-In other words, it measures the relationship between the company's debt and its assets.
+The current ratio is a liquidity ratio representing how well a company can pay off short-term debts with its assets.
+This ratio is the relationship between the liabilities a business owes and the assets it can use to meet those liabilities.

 To calculate a business's current ratio, divide its current assets by its current liabilities.
 If Canadian National Lemonade Company has two million dollars worth of assets (cash, lemons and sugar in inventory, and accounts receivable) and one million dollars worth of liabilities (a temporary loan from your Uncle Mike and a bill from a Florida orchard for the lemons), the ratio of assets to liabilities is two to one: two million dollars divided by one million dollars.
 This gives a current ratio of 2.
 Remember that number.